fzxt/Identicon/README.md

 ### Output

-Hopefully the program will have generated a 250x250 image.
+Hopefully the program will have generated a 250x250 image titled "Johh.png" in the root of the projects directory.

 ![Example output](./output/John.png)